Josh-XT/AGiXT/docs/1-Getting started/0-Quick Start.md

 Choose Option 1 to run AGiXT with the latest stable release.
 This is the recommended option for most users.
 If you're not actively developing AGiXT, this is the option you should choose.

-Options 2 and 3 will run the project on your local machine.
+Options 2 and 3 will run the project from the main branch of the GitHub repository and should only be used for development.

 ### Running and Updating AGiXT